The University Hospital

 - Mechanisms of Inhibitory Control Training to Reduce Binge Eating Behaviours

-- Effects of Individualized Theta-tACS on a Working Memory Training at SCD
+- Effects of Individualized Theta-tACS on a Working Memory Training on Subjective Cognitive Decline

 - Augmentation of Working Memory Training With Transcranial Direct Current Stimulation in Patients With Schizophrenia